Eva Braun: Relationship with Hitler

+In October 1929, Hoffmann and his wife introduced Braun to Adolf Hitler (as "Herr Wolff") at Hoffmann's studio in Munich.
+Hitler was then 40 years old, 23 years Braun's senior.

-Hitler lived with his half-niece, Geli Raubal, in an apartment at Prinzregentenplatz 16 in Munich from 1929 until her death in 1931.
-On 18 September of that year, Raubal was found dead in the apartment with a gunshot wound to the chest, an apparent suicide with Hitler's pistol.
+Hitler lived with his half-niece, Geli Raubal, in an apartment at Prinzregentenplatz 16 in Munich from 1929 until her death.
+On 18 September 1931, Raubal was found dead in the apartment with a gunshot wound to the chest, an apparent suicide with Hitler's pistol.
 Hitler was in Nuremberg at the time.
 His relationship with Raubal—likely the most intense of his life—had been important to him.
 Hitler began seeing more of Braun after Raubal's suicide.

 Braun herself attempted suicide on 10 or 11 August 1932 by shooting herself in the chest with her father's pistol.
 Historians feel the attempt was not serious, but was a bid for Hitler's attention.
-After Braun's recovery, Hitler became more committed to her and by the end of 1932 they had become lovers.
+After Braun's recovery, Hitler became more committed to her and by the end of 1932, they had become lovers.
 She often stayed overnight at his Munich apartment when he was in town.
+She also went on trips with Hitler to Obersalzberg, sometimes accompanied by her sister Gretl.

 Beginning in 1933, Braun worked as a photographer for Hoffmann.
 This position enabled her to travel—accompanied by Hoffmann—with Hitler's entourage as a photographer for the Nazi Party.
-Later in her career, she worked for Hoffmann's art press.
+Braun also worked for Hoffmann's art press, known for making postcards for the Great German Art Exhibition.

 According to a fragment of her diary and the account of biographer Nerin Gun, Braun's second suicide attempt occurred in May 1935.
 She took an overdose of sleeping pills when Hitler failed to make time for her in his life.
-Hitler provided Braun and her sister with a three-bedroom apartment in Munich that August, and the next year the sisters were provided with a villa in Bogenhausen at Wasserburgerstr.
+Hitler provided Braun and her sister with a three-bedroom flat in Munich that August, and the next year the sisters were provided with a villa in Bogenhausen at Wasserburgerstr.
 12 (now Delpstr.
 12).
-By 1936, Braun was at Hitler's household at the Berghof near Berchtesgaden whenever he was in residence there, but she lived mostly in Munich.
-Braun also had her own apartment at the new Reich Chancellery in Berlin, completed to a design by Albert Speer.
+By 1936, Braun was at Hitler's household at the Berghof near Berchtesgaden when he was in residence there, but she lived mostly in Munich.
+Braun had her own flat at the new Reich Chancellery in Berlin, designed by Albert Speer, as well as a beach house near Pobierowo (now in Poland), where she occasionally took holidays.

 Braun was a member of Hoffmann's staff when she attended the Nuremberg Rally for the first time in 1935.
 Hitler's half-sister, Angela Raubal (Geli's mother), took exception to her presence there and was later dismissed from her position as housekeeper at the Berghof.
 Researchers are unable to ascertain if her dislike for Braun was the only reason for her departure, but other members of Hitler's entourage saw Braun as untouchable from then on.